thibaut-probst/flyingroutes/README.md

+---
+noteId: "278bd5d05acb11edaabc3f0ee5fd010a"
+tags: []

+---

 # flyingroutes
 ![Python3.10](https://camo.githubusercontent.com/2eeb8947056ba0c1c3b1f9015ce807d0f0f462f99dce4c6acdcc7874f27b1820/68747470733a2f2f696d672e736869656c64732e696f2f62616467652f707974686f6e2d332e31302d626c75652e737667)
 ---
-A faster Python 3 implementation of the famous *traceroute* tool by using asynchronous TTL probing with either UDP, TCP or ICMP and from unprivileged users (no need to be root).
+A faster Python 3 implementation of the famous *traceroute* tool by using asynchronous TTL probing with either UDP (only for MacOS), TCP or ICMP and from unprivileged users (no need to be root).

 You don't have to wait anymore for your *traceroute* command to end as you get instantaneous results!

 Traditional *traceroute*:
 ![Traditional *traceroute*](traceroute.png?raw=true "Traditional *traceroute*")